chapel-lang/chapel/doc/rst/language/spec/variables.rst

   means a use of a function-local variable which is mentioned again

 outer/ref
-  means a use of a module-scope variable, an variable in an outer function, or reference variable or argument
+  means a use of a module-scope variable, a variable in an outer function, or reference variable or argument